its-edmund/youtube-sentiment-analyzer/README.md

 ### Usage
 To run the development environment, open two terminal instances and run `flask –app run_evadb run` in the server folder and run `npm run vite` in the client folder.

 **NOTE: The frontend has been removed and this application will be converted to a CLI app.
+The commands to install dependencies for the client and to run the client are no longer applicable.
 This will improve performance and will allow features to be implemented more quickly.**

 ### Roadmap
 These are the following features I plan to add/improve: